-- Ensure project is strategically valuable (be sure of full organizational commitment). - Create visible links between project strategy and "business execution." - Integrate all impacted LOBs throughout the project to ensure stakeholder needs are fully satisfied. - Anticipate and address the common obstacles to successful digital enterprise strategy consulting projects.
-These include: - Organizational change, which is often underestimated, especially as project scope or complexity increases - Insufficient internal resources assigned to the project, which decreases project awareness of interdependent issues and increases reliance on external consultants for critical interlock activities
+- Ensure project is strategically valuable (be sure of full organizational commitment). - Create visible links between project strategy and "business execution." - Integrate all impacted LOBs throughout the project to ensure stakeholder needs are fully satisfied. - Anticipate and address the common obstacles to successful consulting projects.
+These include: - Scope creep, which can undermine focus and increase cost of projects - Organizational change, which is often underestimated, especially as project scope or complexity increases - Insufficient internal resources assigned to the project, which decreases project awareness of interdependent issues and increases reliance on external consultants for critical, interlock activities